floledermann/stimsrv/README.md

-# stimsrv — Browser-based Psychological Experiments and User Studies
+# stimsrv — Multi-device Distributed User Studies and Behavioural Experiments

 ! | This is alpha version software – everything may still change without prior notice | !
 --|-----------------------------------------------------------------------------------|--

 |&nbsp;—&nbsp;[**Running&nbsp;Experiments**](#defining--running-experiments)&nbsp;— |&nbsp;—&nbsp;[**Experiment&nbsp;results**](#experiment-results)&nbsp;— |&nbsp;—&nbsp;[**Philosophy&nbsp;&amp;&nbsp;Terminology**](#design-philosophy--terminology)&nbsp;— |&nbsp;—&nbsp;[**License&nbsp;&amp;&nbsp;Credits**](#license-credits--acknowledgements)&nbsp;—&nbsp;|

-stimsrv (***stim***ulus ***s***e***rv***er) is a system for running browser-based psychological experiments and user studies.
+stimsrv (***stim***ulus ***s***e***rv***er) is a system for running user studies and psychological experiments across multiple devices.

 Main features:

 - Implemented in JavaScript, leveraging a modern, function-based programming style and supporting seamless transition from server to client code.
-- Run distributed experiments with multiple devices fulfilling different roles.
+- Distributed experiments with multiple devices fulfilling different roles.
 For example, stimulus presentation can be performed by a desktop computer and participant feedback can be entered on a tablet connected by WiFi.
 - Central control of experiment state and unidirectional data flow ensure deterministic experiment behaviour even in complex, distributed settings.
 - Provides utilities that help to develop new experiment tasks with very little code, allowing researchers to focus on the core functionality (e.g. rendering the stimulus).
 - Timestamp synchronization between multiple clients accomplishes temporal precision of a few milliseconds in local WiFi networks.